sroccoli1/todoapp/README.md

 # Todo App

-**Assignment for all developer candidates at T**** **

-Create a simple TODO Style Angular application using the Angular Material library and the FLEX layout.
+**A simple TODO Style Angular application using the Angular Material library and the FLEX layout.**

+Originally it was a skills test for all developer candidates at T****
+<br><br>The skills test's resources and instructions can be found right below.

+## Resources:
 The components you need can be found in the Angular Material library.
 The task is to use the angular / flex-layout (https://github.com/angular/flex-layout) library to lay out the tags, alternatively you can do this with CSS FLEX (https://css-tricks.com/snippets/css/ a-guide-to-flexbox/).

-## Resources:
 - [Angular](https://angular.io/start)
 - [Material Design](https://material.angular.io/components/categories)
 - [Flexbox](https://github.com/angular/flex-layout/wiki)